-The average wrought iron fence painting cost will be £11.50 for 10 panels worth of paint and the labour will probably be at the higher end of the estimated cost of £100 – £225.
+The average wrought iron fence painting cost will be £6 per panel in paint and the labour will probably be at the higher end of the estimated cost range of £15 – £25 per panel.

 How long will it take to paint a fence?